 The “Adelaide River Stakes” began, a mass exodus from Darwin as rumours filled the void of official information.
 A convoy of vehicles set off to Adelaide River 120kms south based on a rumour civilians had been ordered to leave town.
 Anything that could move did, and the road was jammed by drivers in the red dust.
 The Army neglected to start a salvage operation, blowing any chance of giving surviving aircraft a chance if the Japanese came back.
 Army units dispersed without orders to other parts of the Territory.

-Worse was to follow when those left behind decided Darwin was ideal for a spot of looting.
-Army personnel including military police were involved taking goods away by the truckload.
-By nightfall matters turned violent within drunken military personnel firing over the heads of crowds as they gathered to leave Darwin.
-There were no sanitary services and all the wharfies had fled leaving surviving ships with no way of unloading.
-The military police were out of control but as Grose writes “the Administrator’s port, sherry and other fine wines were in safe hands.
-Otherwise, Darwin was a mess.”
+That left Darwin ideal for looting.
+Army personnel including military police took goods away by the truckload.
+By nightfall matters turned violent with drunken military personnel firing over the heads of crowds.
+There were no sanitary services and wharfies fled leaving surviving ships with no way of unloading.
+“The Administrator’s port, sherry and other fine wines were in safe hands,” Grose wrote.
+“Otherwise, Darwin was a mess.”

 A day later the military took control.
 They took eligible men from Adelaide River and signed them up for the army.
 Non-essential people were evacuated and a week later the NT was placed under Army control.
 There remained the tricky problem of what to tell the world.

 Unlike Roosevelt after Pearl, the Curtin administration didn’t trust Australians with the truth.
 Curtin was in a row with Roosevelt and Churchill about withdrawing Aussie troops from the Middle East.
 Journalists in Darwin had splashed the news of the attacks but the Government was keen to underplay it.
 They reported the death tally as 19 with minimal damage.
 Abbott also pretended in his communications Darwin was back to normal.